 Thanks to modern professional development, however, this does not have to be the case for educators.
 Professional development today is all about learning the most up-to-date, creative approaches to teaching that are both impactful and enjoyable for you and your students all while keeping up with local, state, and national changes in curriculum.
 It is about being a self-starter and building a network with others who are doing the same.

-Here are five reasons why you should consider signing up for professional development in 2018:
+Here are five reasons why you should consider signing up for professional development today:

 1. Enhance your teaching with interactive exchanges with professionals.